Yuanyuan4666/draft-yang-dhcp-extension/draft-yang-dhcp-extension.md

 --- abstract

-This document specifies a DHCP option extension designed for campus networks to help client devices distinguish and connect to a master device with LLM (Large Language Model).
+This document specifies a DHCP option extension designed for campus networks to help client devices distinguish and connect to a master device with the LLM (Large Language Model).
 The mechanism extends two specific parameters within the DHCP payload: the master device address and the master device's LLM configuration.
 This allows client devices to identify and register to LLM-enabled master device during the bootstrap phase.

 --- middle